 These are defined as features related to travel by railway or tramway.
 Currently, railway tunnels are in the structure theme.
-The Topography Layer of OS MasterMap contains information relating to permanent railways that form communication between two points, for example, from railway station to railway station or from an industrial building to a private quarry.
+The OS MasterMap Topography Layer contains information relating to permanent railways that form communication between two points, for example, from railway station to railway station or from an industrial building to a private quarry.

-Standard gauge railways are shown to scale by a pair of rails, separated by the correct distance of 1.435 m.
-Railways narrower than 1.435 m are deemed to be narrow gauge and are shown by a single line representing the central alignment.
-Tramways, metros and light rapid transit systems are treated as railways.
+Standard-gauge railways are shown to scale by a pair of rails.
+Railways narrower than 1.435 m (Standard-guage) are deemed to be narrow gauge and are shown by a single line representing the central alignment.
+Tramways, metros and light-rapid-transit systems are treated as railways.

 Underground portions of the Metropolitan and District lines in London that are close to surface level are shown.
-Where a deep-level tube railway comes to the surface and continues as a normal railway it is shown as a standard gauge railway.
-In other cities only the sections of underground railways that are open to the sky are currently shown.
+Where a deep-level tube railway comes to the surface and continues as a normal railway, it is shown as a standard-gauge railway.
+In other cities, only the sections of underground railways that are open to the sky are currently shown.